 To most service professionals in the A&D sector, there’s an obvious connection between spare parts management (SPM) and maintenance, repair and overhaul (MRO).
 However, few institutions actually establish that connection by integrating SPM and MRO technologies.

 It’s a contradiction Major General (Air Force, Ret.)
 H. Brent Baker, Sr., has encountered many times throughout his career in logistics.
-In lieu of a webinar he’s hosting on this very issue on Thursday, 2017 September 7, we caught up with General Baker to discuss the value of connecting SPM and MRO solutions.
+In lieu of a webinar he hosted on this very issue last September, we caught up with General Baker to discuss the value of connecting SPM and MRO solutions.

 Many companies in the aerospace sector have some good MRO tools, but they’re dealing with a lot of bad bill of materials data: They list obsolete parts, they’re not grouped according to component or asset – those kinds of issues.